List of Cthulhu Mythos deities: Aletheia

 Aletheia (The End of the Darkness) is a god-like entity symbolizing or incarnating the truth.
 Named after the Greek goddess of truth, it manifests as a vast spiral of manifold titanic hands with a single cycloptic eye in each palm as in the Hamsa, and kilometric wire-like protrusions able to ensnare living beings, replacing their spinal bone in puppet-like fashion.
 Introduced in Dylan Dog issue 374, In the plot, the entity has clear features of an Outer God rather than a Great Old One as well as an appearance vaguely resembling that of Yog-Sothoth, and is invoked by a deranged prophet with words in Naacal or R'lyehan language almost coinciding with those featured in Cthulhu's invocation, with R'lyeh replaced with Z'lyeh.

 Azathoth

-Azathoth, sometimes referred to as the "Blind Idiot God", is a dreaming monster who rules the Outer Gods and created them, along with many other worlds, as a dream.
-Azathoth can't understand anything in his dream, hence his title.
-Azathoth also shifts in his slumber, causing reality to change.
+Azathoth, sometimes referred to as the "Blind Idiot God", is a monster who rules the Outer Gods, created them (along with many other worlds) and thus effectively serves as the supreme deity of the Cthulhu Mythos.
+His title of blind idiot god is in reference to his detachment from the affairs of humans, and as being incomprehensible to the human mind.